Zucchini spice muffins made from whole wheat with this awesome topping will fill your home with delicious smells and love.

 Every once in a while we’ll crave muffins so much that we’ll make a big batch, some for immediate consumption and freeze some for future breakfasts.
 Unless it’s for team breakfasts at the studio, it’s next to impossible for just two of us to finish a batch ourselves.
 Freezing definitely has been the go-to method for the both of us to finish even a loaf of bread.
 That’s why we’re always inviting friends over to help us eat!

-Watch the video making the Zucchini Muffins with the Pecan Crumb Topping:
+Watch video of Zucchini Spice Muffins with the Pecan Crumb Topping:

 Add what ever frosting or icing you want.
-The possibilities really are endless and if you’re not a fan of extra sugar on-top of your muffins, these are definitely scrumptious when eaten naked.
+The possibilities for these zucchini spice muffins really are endless and if you’re not a fan of extra sugar on-top of your muffins, these are definitely scrumptious when eaten naked.
 But we wanted to go over-the-top and add this special pecan crumble topping for extra flavor and texture.
 These muffins are so amazing, they’re perfect for breakfast, brunch AND dessert.

 Whole Wheat Zucchini Muffins with Pecan Crumble Topping